karimz1/AWS-Service-Authentication-Tool/DEVELOPMENT.md

-Here’s the content for the `DEVELOPMENT.md` file:

----

 # Development Guide for AWS Service Authentication Tool

 This document outlines the steps for building, testing, and contributing to the AWS Service Authentication Tool.